opnfv/yardstick/docs/testing/user/userguide/10-yardstick-user-interface.rst

 ===========

-1. When the command is triggered using the task-id and the testcase name provided the respective values are retrieved from the database (influxdb in this particular case).
+1. When the command is triggered using the task-id and the testcase name provided the respective values are retrieved from the database (InfluxDB in this particular case).

-2. The values are then formatted and then provided to the html template framed with complete html body using Django Framework.
+2. The values are then formatted and provided to the html template to be rendered using jinja2.

 3. Then the whole template is written into a html file.